chenrosenblum/my-description/README.md

 ## What does it use for? ##

-**The Webhook mechanism is used for getting Data from RavMesser whenever subscriber comes from subscription-form.**
+**The Webhook mechanism is used for getting Data from RavMesser whenever subscriber comes from subscription-form or added manually through Rav-Messer system**

 ## How does the mechanism work? ##